 In many cases, starchy foods contribute to insulin sensitivity and type 2 diabetes, as well as breast cancer in women, especially when eaten in excess.
 Recent studies have also shown that all starchy foods, both natural and processed, are likely to cause metabolic health damage to those who are predominantly sedentary and overweight.

 Vegetables oils are extracted from a variety of plants, and many people perceive them as healthy.
 Because they come from plant sources, they may seem natural.
 However, most vegetable oils don’t contain even a smidgen of vegetables and are very unnaturally processed.
 This includes oils like canola, corn, cottonseed, soybean, sunflower, and a few others.
 Even worse, vegetable oils are high in Omega-6 polyunsaturated fatty acids (PUFA) and low in Omega-3 PUFAs.

 Unfortunately, most vegetable oils have excessively dangerous amounts of Omega-6.
-Take a look at these ratios for the oils mentioned earlier in this section:
+Take a look at these Omega-3 to Omega-6 ratios for the oils mentioned earlier in this section:

 Not only are these so-called vegetable oils high in Omega-6, but they are partially hydrogenated and made with artificial trans fats.
 Hydrogenated or trans fats are chemically processed, man-made fats used to preserve foods.
 Consumption of these trans fats contribute to major health risks including cardiovascular disease, Alzheimer’s disease, and cancer.
 Irritability and aggression are also a result.
 Also be careful with margarine, salad dressing, and coconut oil.